aPR0T0/Eklavya-Copter-Control/README.md

 ```
 👨‍💻Eklavya-Copter-Control
  ┣ 📂Assets                                 #contains gifs, videos and images of the results
- ┣ 📂Resources and Research papers          #Contains all the research papers that we included for our case study
  ┣ 📂rotors_gazebo
  ┃ ┗ 📂launch                             # launch files
  ┃ ┃ ┗ 🗃️mav.launch                       # There are other launch files too but this is basic